-- t1, t2, ... are values from your targets - OK, WARN, ERROR, NODATA are states that must be the result of evaluation - PREV_STATE is equal to previously set state, and allows you to prevent frequent state changes
+- OK, WARN, ERROR, NODATA are states that must be the result of evaluation - PREV_STATE is equal to previously set state, and allows you to prevent frequent state changes

 Note: Only T1 target can resolve into multiple metrics in Advanced Mode.
 T2, T3, ... must resolve to single metrics.
 Moira will calculate expression separately for every metric in T1.